 System Identification items are displayed at the top of the web console and will be included in alarm emails.
 You can configure the System Identification items to make it easier to identify different switches that are connected to your network.

 Switch Name

-Setting Description Factory Default

-Max.
-30 characters This option is useful for differentiating between the roles or Managed

-applications of different units.
-Example: Factory Switch 1.
-Redundant Switch

-[Serial no. of this
+Setting Description Factory Default Max.
+30 characters applications of different units.
+Example: Factory Switch 1 Managed Redundant Switch [Serial no. of this switch]

-switch]

 Switch Location